The cavesson is the ultimate tool to help us with Straightness Training.

-So if we start to condemn a cavesson or its noseband we should condemn the human in the first place, because it's always the human behind the tool!
+So if we start to condemn a cavesson or its noseband we should look at ourselves first, because it's always the human behind the tool!

 5. How To Make The Cavesson Fit?

-- The cavesson is too low when the nose band puts pressure on the sensitive area of the nose and nostrills or hinders breathing.
+- The cavesson is too low when the noseband puts pressure on the sensitive area of the nose and nostrils or hinders breathing.

-The noseband should be tight enough and does not slide over the nose during the training.
+Take care, the noseband should not be too tight, but nevertheless tight enough so it does not slide over the nose during the training.

 - The chin strap is too loose when the cavesson slides over the nose.

 - The chin strap is too tight when you can't put two fingers under the noseband.

 Then, the throat latch has to be fastened tight enough to act as a stabilizer.